act-rules/act-rules.github.io/pages/glossary/clearly-labeled-location.md

 objective: false
 ---

-Secondary information and alternative controls or functionality are often not displayed together with primary information or functionality.
+Secondary information and alternative controls of functionality are often not displayed together with primary information or functionality.
 For example, an option to change a web page to dark mode may be placed on an options page instead of being available on every page and page state of a website.
 Another example is a maps application, where, instead of using GPS, an option is available in a dropdown menu to set the current location of the device.
 Such content should be placed in a clearly labeled location.

 The location of a target is said to be _clearly labeled_ when the target can be found by activating [instruments][] whose purpose, indicated by their [label][], leads the user to find the target or to another [page][web page] or page state from which this action can be repeated until the target is found.